shaefner-usgs/easy-web-forms/README.md

 ## Getting Started

-First, compile the CSS and JavaScript:
+1. **Compile** the CSS and JavaScript:

     `npm install`

     `grunt dist`

   This creates a 'dist' folder with the compiled code and PHP files.

-1. **Include** the PHP, CSS and JavaScript dependencies in a new document in dist/htdocs:
+2. **Include** the PHP, CSS and JavaScript dependencies in a new document in dist/htdocs:

     ```php
     include_once '../lib/easy-web-forms.inc.php';